rschwa6308/Crossword-Puzzle-Solver/write-ups/progress_report/progress_report.md

 Crossword puzzles love to repeat clue-answer pairs so this approach actually works pretty well.
 On our test set, the correct answer appeared in the top 5 best guesses ~60% of the time.

+If TFIDF does not return any guesses above a meager confidence threshold, then the guesser resorts to n-gram searching, where it simply tries to find any sequence of english words that fit the slot.

 ## Word2Vec Guesser Attempt
 # Motivation